ProgrammingGreek2002/operating-systems/README.md

 In this question, you will write a multi-threaded program that implements the banker's algorithm.
 Customers request and release resources from the bank.
 The banker will keep track of the resources.
 The banker will grant a request if it satisfies the safety algorithm.
 If a request does not leave the system in a safe state, the banker will deny it.
+The code is in banker.c